miltonash/wa_rmj/README.md

 # WA RMJ

-WA RMJ collects and analyzes data for research, "The Effect of College Students on Recreational Marijuana Sales in Washington State".
+WA RMJ collects data for the research project, "The Effect of College Students on Recreational Marijuana Sales in Washington State".

 ## Installation of Requirements